Investigate the Kinetics of the Color Changing Iodine Clock Reaction

 - Why does the rate of Equation 2 depend on the rate of Equation 1?

-- How would adding more thiosulfate affect the lag period of the clock reaction?
+- How would adding more vitamin C (ascorbic acid) affect the lag period of the clock reaction?

 - Some sources state that triiodide is not really the form of iodine in the starch complex.
 What other forms have been proposed and which way does the evidence point (triiodide or not) in your opinion?